amdough/Demultiplex/Assignment-the-first/Answers.md

 4. Pseudocode

-STORE indexes as a list.
+STORE indexes as a set, or maybe tuple?
 READ in and open all four .fastq files (R1, R2, R3, R4) in parallel
 SET header, seq/index, plus, quality